25 Meaningful, Fun, and Indulgent Hanukkah Gifts for $20 or Less

 Tea is an everyday indulgence especially suited to the colder seasons.
-An $18 holiday gift set from one of the finest producers in the country offers a pair of premium teas in special seasonal flavors for the tea lover in your circle.
-You can also shop the company's extensive collection, which includes prices as low as $12, to find just the right match for a loved one.
+One of the finest producers in the country offers a pair of premium teas in special seasonal flavors for the tea lover in your circle.
+You can also shop the company's extensive collection, which includes tins under $10, to find just the right match for a loved one.

 Since Hanukkah is all about celebrating the festival of lights, which burned oil, a flavored cooking oil is in keeping with the theme.
-A gourmet white truffle oil ($20 from Stonewall Kitchen) will be used time and again to put a special finishing touch on many meals.
-You could also give other flavors like garlic- or herb-infused oils.
+A gourmet white truffle oil will be used time and again to put a special finishing touch on many meals.
+You could also give other flavors such as garlic- or herb-infused oils.

 This useful holiday gift adds a brilliant pop of flavor to gourmet and everyday dishes.
-Small-batch artisan salts from Chef Salt start at $10 each, or $25 for a decorative gift box of any two jars plus recipe cards.
+In addition to small-batch artisan salts, there are $25 decorative gift boxes of any two jars plus recipe cards.
 Volcanic and sea salts are blended with herbs and spices to create varieties such as Bamboo Curry and Holy Mole.

-A sleek and lightweight glass water bottle from Purifyou is a sought-after model that makes a practical yet special gift for just about anyone.
-On sale for as little as $15 on Amazon, this upgrade from a conventional plastic bottle a great way to encourage loved ones to stay hydrated in style.
+A sleek and lightweight glass water bottle is a sought-after model that makes a practical yet special gift for just about anyone.
+This upgrade from a conventional plastic bottle is a great way to encourage loved ones to stay hydrated in style.

-This seasonally flavored coffee liqueur (around $20) is an adults-only gift that packs a lot of punch.
-The drink's smooth and sweet flavors are delicious on their own, but they also work well in hot or cold cocktails and in holiday baking.
+An adults-only gift that packs a lot of punch.
+The drink's smooth and sweet flavors are delicious on their own, but also work well in hot or cold cocktails and in holiday baking.
 The high quality of the product, inexpensive price tag, and overall deliciousness make this a winner.

 One of the most delicious aspects of Hanukkah is always the sufganiyot, or traditional jelly doughnuts.
 Chances are your hometown has a place or two that specializes in this holiday treat, although any jelly doughnuts will do in a pinch.
 A box of fresh doughnuts may not be the most expensive gift, but it will likely be the most popular once unwrapped.

 Homemade cookies are always a welcome gift during the holidays, and Hanukkah is no exception.
-You can find a themed cookie-cutter set for less than $5 for making festive treats from a basic sugar-cookie recipe.
-Copy a family favorite onto a recipe card and spend a few more dollars on icing and sprinkles.
-Present it on a festive plate wrapped in colored cellophane from a dollar store to complete this special homemade gift.
+Find a themed cookie-cutter set for making festive treats from a basic sugar-cookie recipe, copy a family favorite onto a recipe card, and spend a few more dollars on icing and sprinkles.
+Present it on a festive plate wrapped in colored cellophane from a dollar store to complete a special homemade gift.

 Since Hanukkah falls during the coldest season of the year, practical seasonal gifts are especially popular.
-A hot water bottle available for $18 on Amazon comes with a soft fabric cover to provide a step up in comfort.
+A hot water bottle comes with a soft fabric cover to provide a step up in comfort.
 It should come in handy for warming up cold sheets before crawling into bed and for snuggling when temperatures drop.